Rindbee/godot-docs-l10n/classes/zh_Hant/class_visualshadernodecolorfunc.rst

 :ref:`Function<enum_VisualShaderNodeColorFunc_Function>` **FUNC_SRGB_TO_LINEAR** = ``5``

-Converts color from sRGB color space to linear color space using the following formula:
+Converts color from nonlinear sRGB encoding to linear encoding using the following formula:

 ::